iodide-project/iodide/readme.md

 ![](https://media.giphy.com/media/p3dqP6RwE82hBCe66y/giphy.gif)

-Iodide is modern, literate, and interactive programming environment that uses the strengths of the browser to let scientist work flexibly and collaboratively with minimal friction.
+Iodide is a modern, literate, and interactive programming environment that uses the strengths of the browser to let scientist work flexibly and collaboratively with minimal friction.
 With Iodide you can tell the story of your findings exactly how you want, leveraging the power of HTML+CSS to display your results in whatever way communicates them most effectively -- but still keeping the live, editable code only _one click away_.
 Because Iodide runs in the browser you already have, you can extend and modify the code without having to install any software, enabling you to collaborate frictionlessly.

 And thanks to WebAssembly, working in the browser _does not_ mean that you have to work in Javascript.
 We're already working on getting [Python+Numpy+Pandas running in the browser](https://github.com/iodide-project/pyodide), and that's just the start.
 We envision a future in which you can have a workflow that allows you to do your data munging in Python, fit a quick model in R or JAGS, and then display your results with a live interactive d3+Javascript visualization... and all that within within a single, portable, sharable, and hackable file.

 Our focus is on delivering frictionless, human-centered tools to scientists.
 You can read more about our core principles below; if our vision resonates with you, please consider contributing to the project!

 _PS: We're working on a few other ways of making this in-browser workflow as ergomonic for scientific tasks as possible.
 Two of those key efforts will be (1) using modern JS transpilation tools to extend JS syntax just enough for matrix notation, broadcasting, and other basic scientific computing needs; and (2) compiling best-in-class C/C++ science libraries (and runtimes!) to Webassembly and wrapping them in ergonomic JS APIs.
 If either of those projects appeals to you, please reach out!_

+# Get in touch

+Please feel free to join our [Google group](https://groups.google.com/forum/#!forum/iodide-dev) to contact us and keep up with what we're working on.

 # Setup